Skip to main content

 Creating Aggregate Verifier on Web3Auth Dashboard

 Developers can create an Aggregate Multiple Provider verifier from the Web3Auth Dashboard by combining multiple login methods.
 This enables them to create a verifier that retrieves the same address for their user, regardless of the login providers used.
 For example, developers can combine a Google and Email Passwordless login, or a Google and GitHub login via Auth0, to access the same address for their user.
-These login methods should share the same Verifier ID, such as email, which is unique to the user regardless of the login method used, resulting in the same address for the user.

 note